-As successor by merger, effective October 1, 2009, to the registered public accounting firm Rotenberg & Co., LLP, we have audited the accompanying balance sheet of Espey Mfg. & Electronics Corp. as of June 30, 2010 and 2009, and the related statements of income, stockholders' equity, and cash flows for each of the years in the two-year period ended June 30, 2010.
+We have audited the accompanying balance sheets of Espey Mfg. & Electronics Corp. as of June 30, 2011 and 2010, and the related statements of income, stockholders' equity, and cash flows for each of the years in the two-year period ended June 30, 2011.
 Espey Mfg. & Electronics Corp.'s management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.